Javed-Shahbaz/Hello-Rails-Back-End/README.md

 # 📚🎵🎮 Hello Rails Backend <a name="about-project"></a>

-**Hello Rails Backend** In this project I use Rails as a Backend application.
+**Hello React Frontend** In this project I use Rails as a Backend application. <a href="https://github.com/Javed-Shahbaz/Hello-React-Front-End">Hello-React-Front-End</a> app.

 ## 🛠 Built With <a name="built-with"></a>